 Guidelines: Peer Reviewers

 Submissions to Early Theatre are assessed anonymously by at least two readers, using blind peer-review.
 The name of the author will be absent from the manuscript; reader reports will also be anonymous.
-Please ensure that you have removed all hidden identifyfing information from your report's wordprocessing file by following the formatting instructions here.
 A copy of your report, edited if required, will be sent to the author unless you indicate otherwise.

 Key Points for Preparing Your Review Report:

-You should note the following key points when preparing your peer review report for Early Theatre.
-We ask that you please:
+You should note the following key points when preparing your peer review report for Early Theatre:

-- Report your assessment within 4 weeks of your receipt of the article.
+- Please submit your assessment within 4 weeks of having received the article.
 It is the policy of Early Theatre to report expeditiously to authors on their submissions.
 Reporting within 4 weeks of your receipt of the article will help us to maintain our timetable.

 - Use your own judgment about the appropriate length of your appraisal.
 Typically, manuscript assessments for Early Theatre are about 300-500 words long.